ms337/blog-lines/content/pages/bookshelf.md

 - High Performance Python: Practical Performant Programming for Humans, Ian Ozsvald and Micha Gorelick
 - Mastering Uncertanity, Matt Watkinson and Csaba Konkoly
 - How the World Really Works, Vaclav Smil
+- Alchemy: The Dark Art and Curious Science of Creating Magic in Brands, Business, and Life, Rory Sutherland
+- The Computer and the Brain, John von Neumann